SuperNerdEric/combat-logger/README.md

     - Hitsplats are applied in this format: `SOURCE HITSPLAT_NAME TARGET AMOUNT`
     - Note: The source of the hitsplat is not available unless it's your damage or a party member's damage
     - Monsters use this format: `<NPC_id>-<unique_identifier>`
-    - The NPC id that can be checked using the [Wiki Minimal OSRS NPC DB](https://chisel.weirdgloop.org/moid/npc_id.html)
+    - The NPC id can be checked using the [Wiki Minimal OSRS NPC DB](https://chisel.weirdgloop.org/moid/npc_id.html)
       Example: `Cow31337Killer DAMAGE_MAX_ME 12214-6613 69` - I did a max hit of 69 to The Leviathan (12214)
       Example: `Unknown DAMAGE_ME Cow31337Killer 25` - The logged in player (Cow31337Killer) took 25 damage from an unknown source
       Example: `Unknown DAMAGE_OTHER 7221-56938 10` - Someone else did 10 damage to Scurrius (7221)